Skip to content

 The tool asks for a sensitive image: a person's face.
 The first design decision was not which model to use.
 It was whether this product deserved to keep the photo at all.

 The answer was no. So the tool became ephemeral by architecture, not by policy.
 Take the image, analyze it, return useful guidance, map results to services the practice actually offers, then get out of the way.
 A privacy policy saying "we delete photos later" was not good enough.
 The product promise is stronger when there is no stored photo to delete.
+Useful enough to convert, restrained enough to trust.

 What I did